-Illegal logging is increasing and driving deforestation in the DRC.
+• Illegal logging is increasing and driving deforestation in the DRC.

-The DRC's forest area is estimated at 155 million hectares (70 percent of DRC total area and 60 percent of the Congo Basin's forest area).39
+The DRC's forest area is estimated at 155 million hectares (70 percent of DRC total area and 60 percent of the Congo Basin's forest area).41

-Deforestation rates have almost doubled in the last decade (2010-2020) compared with 2000-2010.
-The DRC reported a loss of over one million hectares annually between 2010 and 2020, the third highest in the world behind China and Brazil.
+Deforestation rates have almost doubled in the last decade (2010-2020) compared with 2000-2010.42 The DRC reported a loss of over one million hectares annually between 2010 and 2020, the third highest in the world behind China and Brazil.

-Much of this recorded loss has taken place in the last few years, with the University of Maryland reporting that 2017 was a record year for tree cover loss in the DRC.41
+Much of this recorded loss has taken place in the last few years, with the University of Maryland reporting that 2017 was a record year for tree cover loss in the DRC.43

-Deforestation is reportedly driven by a range of factors, with studies pointing to slash-and-burn agriculture and, increasingly, artisanal logging which is often illegal, as well as charcoal production. ^{42,43} Industrial forest concessions only cover roughly 7 percent of the DRC's forests 44 with WRI suggesting that just 10 percent of the 2017 forest loss occurred inside logging concessions.
-45
+Deforestation is reportedly driven by a range of factors, with studies pointing to slash-and-burn agriculture and, increasingly, artisanal logging which is often illegal, as well as charcoal production.^{44,45} Industrial forest concessions only cover roughly 7 percent of the DRC's forests46 with the World Resources Institute suggesting that just 10 percent of the 2017 forest loss occurred inside logging concessions.47

-There are well-publicized governance challenges, subnational conflict, and reports of corruption in the DRC's timber sector.
+• There are well-publicized governance challenges, subnational conflict, and reports of corruption in the DRC's timber sector.

-The DRC ranks extremely low on many indices measuring governance and corruption including the Mo Ibrahim Index of African Governance (listed at number 47 out of 54 countries) for 2018, 46 and ranked 168 out of 198 on Transparency International's 2019 Corruption Perceptions Index.
-47 The size of the country and its geographic spread, low state penetration into the regions, weak institutions, and ongoing regional violence, particularly in the East of the country, make governance a significant challenge.
-Corruption and the lack of political will are considered to be the biggest obstacles to improved forest sector governance.
-48 Corruption reportedly permeates all levels of government and all sectors of the economy, rendering the country's investment climate as one of the least competitive in the world.
-49 Mining and forestry are most frequently cited as affected by corruption (along with taxation, customs administration, and public enterprises).
-50
+The DRC ranks extremely low on many indices measuring governance and corruption including the Mo Ibrahim Index of African Governance (listed at number 47 out of 54 countries) for 2020,48 and ranked 170 out of 198 on Transparency International's 2020 Corruption Perceptions Index.49 The size of the country and its geographic spread, low state penetration into the regions, weak institutions, and ongoing regional violence, particularly in the east of the country, make governance a significant challenge.
+Corruption and the lack of political will are considered to be the biggest obstacles to improved forest sector governance.50 Corruption reportedly permeates all levels of government and all sectors of the economy, rendering the country's investment climate as one of the least competitive in the world.51 Mining and forestry are most frequently cited as affected by corruption (along with taxation, customs administration, and public enterprises).52

-The DRC is classified as a Medium-Intensity Conflict situation in 2020 by the World Bank, due to sub-national violence following high-intensity conflict between 1999 and 2003.
-The security situation can deteriorate quickly due to deep socioeconomic, political, and military tensions.51 During the height of the war, 'conflict timber' provided finance to several armed groups and reportedly continued to fund the ongoing rebel activity in eastern DRC even after the war officially ended in 2003.52 In its 2019 report, the UN Group of Experts on the DRC noted that the rebel group Nduma défense du Congo-Rénové (NDC-R) continued to collect "taxes" from timber and charcoal dealers.
-Rebel groups NDC-R, Mai-Mai Yakutumba, Mai-Mai Malaika and Nyatura reportedly earned revenue from the production, illegal taxation and the sale of natural resources, including mineral ore and timber for their survival and the purchase of arms and ammunition.53
+The DRC is classified as a Medium-Intensity Conflict situation in 2021 by the World Bank, due to sub-national violence following high-intensity conflict between 1999 and 2003.
+The security situation can deteriorate quickly due to deep socioeconomic, political, and military tensions.53 During the height of the war, 'conflict timber' provided finance to several armed groups and reportedly continued to fund the ongoing rebel activity in eastern DRC even after the war officially ended in 2003.54 In its 2019 report, the UN Group of Experts on the DRC noted that the rebel group Nduma défense du Congo-Rénové (NDC-R) continued to collect "taxes" from timber and charcoal dealers.
+Rebel groups NDC-R, Mai-Mai Yakutumba, Mai-Mai